Quantitative inconsistent feasibility for averaged mappings: Acknowledgements

 \section{Acknowledgements}

-I would like to thank Ulrich Kohlenbach for pointing me to the paper \cite{BauMouXX}.
+I would like to thank Ulrich Kohlenbach for pointing me to the paper \cite{BauMouXX} and for suggesting an improvement of Proposition~\ref{av-sne}.

-This work has been supported by the German Science Foundation (DFG Project KO 1737/6-1) and by a grant of the Romanian National Authority for Scientific Research, CNCS - UEFISCDI, project number PN-III-P1-1.1-PD-2019-0396.
+This work has been supported by the German Science Foundation (DFG Project KO 1737/6-1) and by a grant of the Romanian Ministry of Research, Innovation and Digitization, CNCS/CCCDI -- UEFISCDI, project number PN-III-P1-1.1-PD-2019-0396, within PNCDI III.